Call now in confidence immediate help & advice 24/7

 Two patients speaking together at a drug and alcohol rehab centre in Luton

-If you are concerned for yourself or a loved one, and worry that alcohol could be impacting your or their life, then the best course of action is to seek help.
+If you are concerned for yourself or a loved one and worry that alcohol could be impacting your or their life, then the best course of action is to seek help from a drug and alcohol rehab in Luton or near Luton.

-A common challenge for people who are able to function whilst having an addiction (e.g. ‘functioning’ alcoholics) is that they often do not recognise that they have an addiction or need treatment to manage it.
+A common challenge for people who are able to function whilst having an addiction (e.g. ‘functioning’ alcoholics) is that they often do not recognise that they have an addiction or need drug rehab and alcohol rehab treatment to manage it.
 [8]

-Even if you do not feel like your drug or alcohol use is ‘bad enough’ for you to need addiction treatment, frequent drug and/or alcohol use can still lead to physical and mental health issues, financial problems and other negative impacts on the lives of the person and those around them.
+Even if you do not feel like your drug or alcohol use is ‘bad enough’ for you to need drug and alcohol rehab treatment, frequent drug and/or alcohol use can still lead to physical and mental health issues, financial problems and other negative impacts on the lives of the person and those around them.

 Addiction can also develop in severity over time, and even people with mild addictions can benefit greatly from addiction rehab.